 Maximum capacity and peak performance

-Apple explained that maximum battery capacity measures your iPhone's battery capacity relative to when it was new.
+Maximum battery capacity measures your iPhone's battery capacity relative to when it was new.
 Batteries will start at 100 per cent when first activated and will have a lower capacity as the battery ages.
 According to Apple, a normal battery is designed to retain up to 80 per cent of its original capacity at 500 complete charge cycles when operating under normal conditions.

 Now, as far as peak performance capability goes, it is the ability of your iPhone's battery to supply adequate charge.
 If your iPhone's battery maximum capacity is under 80 per cent, then its health has been significantly degraded and it needs replacing.